pemcg/manageiq-automation-howto-guide/chapter14/requests_and_tasks.md

 | Requesting a Service | service\_template\_provision\_request | service\_template\_provision\_task |
 | Migrating a VM       | vm\_migrate\_request | vm\_migrate\_task |

+If the _Request_ is approved, one or more _Task_ objects will be created from information contained in the _Request_ object.

 If we look at the class ancestry for the _Request_ objects...